Wood duck © Nigel CC BY 2.0

 About

 Located on St. Joseph Island along the St. Mary’s River, the 42-hectare (103-acre) Hay Marsh Nature Reserve protects a precious piece of Great Lakes shoreline.
-The nature reserve property is part of the Hay Marsh wetland, a provincially significant coastal wetland composed of fen, swamp and marsh.
+The nature reserve is part of the Hay Marsh wetland, an important provincially significant coastal wetland composed of a diverse system of fen, rich conifer swamps, raised beach ridges, low dunes and swales and dramatic sweeping vistas of coastal marsh.

 The property donor, John Kerastas, enjoyed many summers fishing and hiking in northern Ontario’s bush, and wanted to see Hay Marsh protected.
 “Just as I enjoyed the Canadian wilderness,” says Kerastas, “so too should future generations have that privilege.”